 “Whenever a girl's potential goes unrealised, we all lose.”Dr Osotimehin, Executive Director of the UN Population Fund.

-Secia has reached a critical age that often goes unmarked in developing countries - her tenth birthday.
+Secia has reached a critical age that often goes unmarked in countries - her tenth birthday.
 This is the start of her the journey into adolescence and ahead is an expanding world of possibilities as she explores the person she might become.

 However, for many girls around the world their tenth birthday is the beginning of something different.
 This is an age where their potential is cut short as they’re pulled out of school, forced to marry or denied their rights.

 A recent report by the United Nations Population Fund shows that our collective future is in the hands of today’s 10-year-old girls and the investment we choose to make in their lives.
 If we’re seriously committed to ending extreme poverty and achieving the 17 Sustainable Development Goals by 2030 then everyone’s potential needs to be realised – especially 10-year-old girls like Secia.